 The returns from secured loans on less-significant possessions will reap lower benefits but also yield lower risks.
 Weighing risk versus reward is important, and asking yourself what you are willing to risk for a loan is key when considering taking on a secured loan.

-Nowadays, you have the option of getting a loan from an online lender even if you have bad credit or no credit history.
-New online banks now offer competitive loans for people with bad credit through their easily accessible and easy-to-use loan application process.
-They themselves are competing for your business; people first look to traditional lenders as a means to borrow money.
+These days, you have the option of getting a loan from an online lender even if you have bad credit or no credit history.
+New online banks now offer competitive loans for people with bad credit through an easily accessible and easy-to-use loan application process.
+They themselves are competing for your business, while people still look to traditional lenders as the first step to borrowing money.

 That means new competitors, like online lenders, may offer you more favorable conditions and less restrictive standards for borrowing.
 Usually, online lenders decide whether or not to give you a loan based on your education level and your employment history, whereas traditional lenders may be more strict by focusing mostly on your credit history.